JvanKatwijk/qt-dab/README.md

  - sorting the services list when adding a service contained a small error.
  - (automatically and manually) removing superfluous services from the services list is now supported.
  - a polyphase upconverter is now used to upsample audio rates to 48000 if needed
- - the CMakwLists.txt file is brought up to date
+ - the CMakeLists.txt file is brought up to date

 ------------------------------------------------------------------------------
 -----------------------------------------------------------------------------